Yu-AngCheng/Prior-dynamic-experience-modulates-spatial-attentional-rhythm/README.md

+### Prior dynamic experience modulates spatial attentional rhythm

+**Yu-Ang Cheng1, Huan Luo1,2,3, ***

+1    School of Psychological and Cognitive Sciences, Peking University, China.

+2    PKU-IDG/McGovern Institute for Brain Research, Peking University, China

+3    Beijing Key Laboratory of Behavior and Mental Health, Peking University, China

 **ABSTRACT**

-The brain efficiently directs its limited resources over multiple objects through a mechanism called attention.
-Recent studies show that attention works in a temporally dynamic way, where resources are allocated rhythmically upon multiple objects.
-However, little is known about its flexibility, whether the rhythm is hardwired inherently or can adapt to different task demands.
-Here we used human behavioral data to investigate this characteristic.
-We presented a rhythmic stimulus alternating between two locations before asking participants (N = 25) to detect a target between these two locations.
-We successfully verified that before the priming stimulus, detection performance, reflecting the spatial attention frequency, fluctuates rhythmically at ~2.5Hz.
-More importantly, this rhythm will be impacted by the temporal dynamics of the priming stimulus.
-The spatial attention frequency is ~4.5Hz among people exposed to a 5Hz prime stimulus, while it is still ~2.5Hz among those exposed to a 3Hz prime stimulus.
-Yet, the spatial attention frequencies of these two groups of people do not differ before exposure to the rhythmic stimulus.
-Therefore, these findings suggest that visual spatial attention is a highly adaptive system, which automatically organizes itself to adapt to the temporal dynamics of external stimuli, so as to process external information at an appropriate time scale.
+The brain efficiently coordinates its limited resources over external information through attention.
+Recent studies demonstrate that attention works in a dynamic way, whereby multiple locations, objects, and features are rhythmically sampled over time.
+However, it remains largely unknown whether attentional rhythm is inherently hardwired or can adapt to prior experience and changes flexibly.
+Here we used time-resolved behavioral measurements on 25 human subjects to examine whether externally induced rhythm in prior experience would influence spatial attentional rhythm.
+Specifically, subjects were first exposed to a rhythmic prime display (rhythmic prime), i.e., a near-threshold stimulus was presented alternatively between two spatial locations for 2500 ms at 3 Hz or 5 Hz.
+Next, after a varied time interval (200 to 1000 ms in steps of 33 ms), a near-threshold probe appeared at one of the two locations and subjects needed to detect the target and the accuracies were measured.
+First, behavioral data shows 2.5 Hz attentional rhythm when there is no prior stimulus, largely consistent with previous findings.
+Most importantly, the attentional rhythm is modulated by the temporal characteristics of prime stimulation, i.e., increasing to 4.5 Hz for 5 Hz prime and remaining at 2.5 Hz for 3 Hz prime, when the probe was presented in the left visual field.
+Taken together, our results suggest that visual attentional rhythm is not a fixed clock and could be modulated by and adapt to prior dynamic experience.